atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 4
 Lady Ch arlotte mordefi, to Mrs. Blomeis^
 YOU have opened nsy ey^s, tny dear friend. ^ i blush, though alone, to think how I may have exposed myseif ^throogh liiere inadvertence Yet you are a teaming creature to tell me, that because I wish to have lord Woburn particular, I really fancy he isso. — Now, my dear Mrs. Blomer, lay your hand upon your heart, and answef nie Sincerely, is he not particular j or am 1 a downright visionary If I thought I could postlbly be mistaken about the' particularity of his carriage to me, I would thanfe you for undeceiving me. — ^ — I affi honeit enough to inform you, that his fancied partiality for me, gives me a satisfauion which I never felt beforey from the behaviour of any of his Sex— — — told me yesterday, of the arrival of his brother and lister from Aix.
--- -- -- “My brother is married to lady louisa, and' Ihe is a very fine woman, but wants lady cnar lotte’s delicacy and rettnuea~ ~ ^a. am afraid I looked exceedingly Satisfied with this compliment, Ser he caught my hand and hided it. ^i bluslied, and drevy it Sromi him. — He changed Countenance immediately J looked pi(jned, disappointed,, and out of hiw tnouty so H 1 5 1 o K it va r mour. -- -....
-I Smiled, and Said, “Nay, now, my lord, you are capricious j were you not just now commending me for my discretion?
-And was not your commendation Sufficient of itself to induce me to keep it up?”
+-- -- -- "My brother is married to lady louisa, and' Ihe is a very fine woman, but wants lady cnar lotte’s delicacy and rettnuea~ ~ ^a. am afraid I looked exceedingly Satisfied with this compliment, Ser he caught my hand and hided it. ^i bluslied, and drevy it Sromi him. — He changed Countenance immediately J looked pi(jned, disappointed,, and out of hiw tnouty so H 1 5 1 o K it va r mour. -- -....
+I Smiled, and Said, "Nay, now, my lord, you are capricious j were you not just now commending me for my discretion?
+And was not your commendation Sufficient of itself to induce me to keep it up?"
-“Charming Greature 1” replied he, seizing my hand again.
+"Charming Greature 1" replied he, seizing my hand again.
-Mrs. Elliot, at that moment, came in, and alkcd me to go with her to make Some morning visits, I consented immediately. — “Had you been only going to take an airing in Hyde park, ” Said my lord, I would have asked to be of your party, merely for the sake of your conversation; sot' though the Park is pleasant for a place So near town, I always love to be farther out of the Smoke of Condon and have no idea ios either capering or rolling along one Short road Smothered with dust in dry weather, and in danger of being every minute dismounted by the crowds which perpetually pafs backwards andfor -- wards; certainly one has very little air or exercise in those excursions.”
+Mrs. Elliot, at that moment, came in, and alkcd me to go with her to make Some morning visits, I consented immediately. — "Had you been only going to take an airing in Hyde park, " Said my lord, I would have asked to be of your party, merely for the sake of your conversation; sot' though the Park is pleasant for a place So near town, I always love to be farther out of the Smoke of Condon and have no idea ios either capering or rolling along one Short road Smothered with dust in dry weather, and in danger of being every minute dismounted by the crowds which perpetually pafs backwards andfor -- wards; certainly one has very little air or exercise in those excursions."
-Mrs. Elliot laughed, and told him, ' ‘ he was very Severe. -- -- When we were in the coa#hvy Selves, She desired to know with the utmost ffiendli nefs, my Serious thoughts about lord Woburn i .and to be informed, whether he had given me reason to believe that he had any design in his frequent visitsi I thanked her for giving me an opportunity of fpieak ing upon a subjeq; which began to grow, I freely confessed interesting to me, and upon which L very much wished to have her opinion“
+Mrs. Elliot laughed, and told him, ' ‘ he was very Severe. -- -- When we were in the coa#hvy Selves, She desired to know with the utmost ffiendli nefs, my Serious thoughts about lord Woburn i .and to be informed, whether he had given me reason to believe that he had any design in his frequent visitsi I thanked her for giving me an opportunity of fpieak ing upon a subjeq; which began to grow, I freely confessed interesting to me, and upon which L very much wished to have her opinion"
-“opinion is, ” replied shc “that if you actually suspedt him of having an inclination to Spend the remainder of his life with you; and if you like no manfo well, you had better accept of him.”
+"opinion is, " replied shc "that if you actually suspedt him of having an inclination to Spend the remainder of his life with you; and if you like no manfo well, you had better accept of him."
-“Before he offers himself?”
+"Before he offers himself?"
 Said I, interrupting her.
 Ah I
 L U K U WOBURN.
 87
-Ah! my good friend, ” answered fly hastily ** reply is a Sufficient explanation of your Senti“ “ I felt my face glow — She Saw my confusion, and kindly relieved me. — “don’t be uneasy, ” added She, “I believe lord Woburn has a very .good character that is, I never heard him accused of keeping a mish tress, or of running into the fashionable. follies to which but too many young men of rank are Strongly addicted— — perfection, my dear lady Charlotte, is not to be looked for. — Lord Woburn is a man of sense; he is. a man of iiumanity; he, therefore, will not, I may venturh to aver, use the woman ill who is intimately connected with him, while She behaves with discretion. — Such a woman he will, undoubtedly, find in you, ”
+Ah! my good friend, " answered fly hastily ** reply is a Sufficient explanation of your Senti" " I felt my face glow — She Saw my confusion, and kindly relieved me. — "don’t be uneasy, " added She, "I believe lord Woburn has a very .good character that is, I never heard him accused of keeping a mish tress, or of running into the fashionable. follies to which but too many young men of rank are Strongly addicted— — perfection, my dear lady Charlotte, is not to be looked for. — Lord Woburn is a man of sense; he is. a man of iiumanity; he, therefore, will not, I may venturh to aver, use the woman ill who is intimately connected with him, while She behaves with discretion. — Such a woman he will, undoubtedly, find in you, "
 I thanked your dear filter, my amiable friendy. for her favourable opinion of me. — I believe, I may honestly confess that I thanked her also in my heart, for Speaking So warmly in lord woburn’s behalf.
 Flattered as I was by what Sire had Said of him,.
 I had courage to remind her of his affair with Mrs. Mead — an affair which he, had, indeed, represented to me to hit own advantage; but how' far that representation isto be credited — Well— — will think of it in the most charitable light.
-“You cannot but be sensible, ” replied’ She, “of the extreme folly of women in general; — you cannot but know, that they are more openly difsolute, than they were in former days; and I am afraid there are few men, either able or willing to refisi the advances which are made to them, Asto lord;
+"You cannot but be sensible, " replied’ She, "of the extreme folly of women in general; — you cannot but know, that they are more openly difsolute, than they were in former days; and I am afraid there are few men, either able or willing to refisi the advances which are made to them, Asto lord;
 Woburn, I am inclined to think, from what you, have related about the ladies at the castle; that he has thoroughly repented of his behaviour, during his
-Stay at it. -- However no man is without failings, as I Said before; one has, therefore, no jhing to do, but to choose him who has the fewesl.”
+Stay at it. -- However no man is without failings, as I Said before; one has, therefore, no jhing to do, but to choose him who has the fewesl."
 Now
-Now I must wait patiently (is I en) till hf (peaks.a Celebrated author, Soihewlxere, Sdys^ “that a lover of delicacy will not make his addres' fes to a lady till he is Sure that She wisheig for a de * claration.’^ ““I approve of these rehned (ertfiments sn a lover j but yet I think I Should be Sorry fo difco« tef in myseff, any eagerness to be adc should certainly be Still more hurt, to have that eil ’ gernefs detected by lord Woburn. rftivitwara> We musi therefore, take things as they happen to fall out. ™'
+Now I must wait patiently (is I en) till hf (peaks.a Celebrated author, Soihewlxere, Sdys^ "that a lover of delicacy will not make his addres' fes to a lady till he is Sure that She wisheig for a de * claration.’^ ""I approve of these rehned (ertfiments sn a lover j but yet I think I Should be Sorry fo difco« tef in myseff, any eagerness to be adc should certainly be Still more hurt, to have that eil ’ gernefs detected by lord Woburn. rftivitwara> We musi therefore, take things as they happen to fall out. ™'
 I know I feel most exceedingly awkward about tb<sf affair at present. — wish I tftay not betray ntyfelf..
 L E i
 %